-Career and Technical Education, also known as Workforce Education or just CTE, is designed to provide students with the knowledge and workplace skills necessary for certification and immediate employment in a given career or technical field, such as nursing, law enforcement, construction, or business management.
+Career and Technical Education, or CTE, is also known as Workforce Education and is designed to provide students with the knowledge and workplace skills necessary for certification and immediate employment in a given career or technical field such as nursing, law enforcement, construction, or business management.
 CTE programs at John A. Logan College use real-life environments and hands-on exercises to appropriately prepare students for work in the 21st Century.
 Students in these programs are trained to “adapt, innovate, and lead the way” as problem-solvers and productive team-members in their chosen careers.
 CTE programs are usually two years or less in length and provide graduates with the degrees, certificates, and/or licensure necessary to immediately enter the workforce.

+You must be enrolled in a CTE program at John A. Logan College to qualify for Perkins.
 To find out if you are enrolled in a CTE program at John A. Logan College, please click on one of the department links below, then on “Degrees and Certificates” from the left-hand list to show the available CTE programs.
 Clicking on your degree or certificate program will take you to the curriculum guide for your program.
-In the top right-hand corner of the curriculum guide is a box - all CTE programs will have a top line that reads “Career Curriculum”.
+There is a box in the top right-hand corner of each curriculum guide - all CTE programs will have a top line that reads “Career Curriculum”.
 If your program is not listed under one of these departments, check with your Academic Advisor for more information (go to the Advisement Office in C204, or the Admissions window to make an appointment).

-- Current documentation showing the CTE student is in at least one of the six Special Populations listed below, as defined by the Carl D. Perkins Career and Technical Education Improvement Act of 2006 - go to SPECIAL POPULATIONS for details.
+- You must have current documentation showing you to be in at least one of the following six Special Populations, as defined by the Carl D. Perkins Career and Technical Education Improvement Act of 2006 (go to SPECIAL POPULATIONS for details).

 - Displaced Homemaker – if managing your household has been your primary occupation, and your primary source of income has changed (possibly due to illness, injury, death, divorce), you may be considered a “Displaced Homemaker”